-Another organic brand, AVEDA Hair Color Pure Tones replace PPD with 0.3% of TDS.
+AVEDA Hair Color Pure Tones is one of them.
+It replace PPD with 0.3% of TDS.
 TDS is still somewhat toxic but has been proven to be less likely to cause allergies compared to PPD.

 As mentioned earlier, organic hair colours contain a number of other chemicals, some of which still contain low levels of toxins.
 This means that it is still possible for sensitive people to get allergies even for organic hair colours.

 That is why stylists advise those with skin sensitivity to do a patch test a few days before the hair colour to minimize the chance of allergies